garrandall/popular-music-data/tracks/killer-queen-queen.md

 Guaranteed to blow your mind (Bah, bah, bah, bah) Anytime

-Ooh, recommended at the price
+Oh recommended at the price
 Insatiable an appetite
 Wanna try?